 Each year in early November, VOC honors the more than 100 million killed and 1.5 billion still enslaved by communist regimes around the world.
-On Tuesday, November 7, 2023, we will mark Victims of Communism Memorial Day with our International Cultural & Food Fair at our museum in Washington, D.C.
+On Tuesday, November 7, 2023, we marked Victims of Communism Memorial Day with our inaugural International Cultural & Food Fair at our museum in Washington, D.C.

-In partnership with embassies and ethnic partner organizations, we will showcase ethnic cuisine and drink from the almost 40 countries that fell victim to or are still victims of communist regimes.
-Guests will have an opportunity to try these cuisine items and will learn from country representatives about each nation’s experience under communism as well as their unique history, culture, and traditions.
-Guests will also be able to tour the museum.
+In partnership with embassies and ethnic partner organizations, we showcased ethnic cuisine and drink from more than 20 countries that fell victim to or are still victims of communist regimes.
+Guests had the opportunity to try these cuisine items and learn from country representatives about each nation’s experience under communism as well as their unique history, culture, and traditions.
+Guests also toured the museum.

 Embassy of the Republic of Bulgaria